githubkicadrepo/library/README.md

 library
 =======

-A Public library for KiCad parts.
+A Public Library for KiCad parts.
 Please contribute!

 Each addition, whether to an existing library, or otherwise, must include a part + footprint.
 Please try to create schematic parts for IC's by grouping functional buses together.